axeUUeng/HeatStressEvaluation/Data/WeatherData/WeatherData_README.md

 ## Notes

-- Columns are in Swedish here, later will be in English.
+- Columns are in Swedish here, is in English in `TheData.csv`.
 - Ordered from SMHI.

 Happy co(-w)ding! 🐮💻